devexperts/grading-system/README.md

 - Specifies our expectations from engineering managers and individual contributors (engineers).

-## Here are some basic principles we follow
+## Here are some basic principles we follow:

 - Prove your skills first to get an upgrade.
 - Your hard skills set does not guarantee your level upgrade.
 Your impact on the project plays a much bigger role.